davidjkenner/interfaith/ApostlesCreed.md

 General Liturgy 1 P.1-12; Baptism P. 165-169; Confirmation and Affirmation of Baptism P.170-174.
 Book of Worship 1995 **Moravian Church in America**

+Order of Worship, Protestant.
+Shorter Form. #613 with Apostle's Creed #728; The Rosary #622.
+Book of Worship for United States Forces.
+1974 **US Armed Forces**

 https://apostles-creed.org/history-confessional-christian-theology/history-authority-of-the-apostles-creed/